filiphanes/lenverse/README.md

 Just simple lyrics presentation from txt files and setlists.

-- Song lyrics are in empty line delimited files in `songs/` directory
+- Song verses are in empty line delimited files in `songs/` directory or OpenLyrics xml, OpenSong xml
 - Setlists are in `lists` directory, each line is relative path from `songs/` folder
 - In `current/` directory there is currently selected list, songs, songindex, verse, verseindex
 - Connect to websocket `ws://127.0.0.1:5005/current/verse.txt` to receive updates on current verse.